f-wolf/WorkerSelection/README.md

 program will terminate if it fails to read potential crucial data to avoid creating a plan based on incorrect data.
 Afterwards, for every task of every event a pool of workers in created.
-The pool of workers is reduced to only the workers which can to the task.
+The pool of workers is reduced to only the workers which can do the task.
 Then, a ranking process is used to determine the most suitable worker.
 In the last step, the result is written to a new excel file.